Ah, the American dream—to be able to live with life, liberty, and the pursuit of happiness.

 - Took a much-needed vacation when we first listed our home to sell.
 Our realtor advised it’s always a good idea to get out of the house for a few days to allow home showings to come through.
 We went to Colorado for a week for this hoping to sell our home within that week.

-- Switched mortgage companies to a local bank to get a huge interest rate bank.
+- Switched mortgage companies to a local bank to get a huge interest rate discount.
 This is saving us about $100 a month for our payment as well as many thousands of dollars in interest over the life of the loan.
 The downside is that we had to start the mortgage application process all over.

 - Packed up a bunch of stuff and moved into our new home.
 Captain Obvious over here.